 In other words, lava flow is any code which is kept around because no one has the time or willingness to understand it, or indeed, even go near it.
 Such code can be said to "flow" through the system it inhabits.

 The fix for this anti-pattern depends heavily on whether the lava flow has already occurred.
-My team is directly dealing with this anti-pattern as we speak, even deliberately causing it.
+My team is directly dealing with this anti-pattern as I write this, even deliberately causing it.
 We're hoping our preventative measures will be enough to keep the house from burning down.

 - Name: Lava Flow

 - Summary: Code which works and is kept in a project, but is insufficiently documented or understood.

 - Type: Programming

 - Common?: I dunno, but if I try to find out it doesn't work anymore.

 I am standing on the precipice of dealing with a ton of lava flow.
 My team and I are taking a huge, ten-year-old internal web application and porting it to much more recent technology.